Vancoola/wordbin/README.md

 ## What it is

-- **wordbin-server** — Axum daemon, exposes a REST API, stores words in SQLite
+- **wordbin-server** — Axum daemon, exposes a REST API, stores words in SQLite; ships an admin CLI for token issuance
 - **wordbin-extension** — Browser extension (Leptos/WASM) to capture words while browsing
 - **wordbin-types** — Shared types between server and clients